ncatlab/nlab-content/pages/8/4/5/6/16548/content.md

 * {#Marvan86} [[Michal Marvan]], _A note on the category of partial differential equations_, in _Differential geometry and its applications_, Proceedings of the Conference August 24-30, 1986, Brno ([[MarvanJetComonad.pdf:file]])

   (notice that prop.
-1.3 there is wrong, the correct version is in the thesis of the author)
+1.3 there holds only if the equalizer exists in the first place)

 * {#Marvan89} [[Michal Marvan]] section 1.1 of _On the horizontal cohomology with general coefficients_, 1989 ([web announcement](http://old.math.slu.cz/People/MichalMarvan/Annotations/horizontal.php), [web archive](http://dml.cz/dmlcz/701469))